KitWallace/Weather-Station-Talker/README.md

-This application fetches data form remote amateur weather stations and vocalised data selected using a Presenter.
+This application fetches data form remote amateur weather stations and vocalised data selected using a Presenter or Keyboard Cursor keys.

 > python station_talk.py w1